sahilgarg3/Checking-OMR-Sheets/README.md

   - Center of the contour
   - Bounding Box
 - Image with Contours drawn or not depending upon the parameter

-> Note: Contours are in decreasing order.
+Note: Contours are in decreasing order.
 ---
-Inputs of **reorder** function is points
+Inputs of **reorder** function is points.

-This function is to reorder the points in order to get points for Warp Per
+This function is to reorder the points in order to get points for Warp Per.

 ---
-Inputs of **get_warp** are as follows:
+Inputs of **get_warp** function are as follows:
 - Image
 - Width and Height
 - Points